Last Looks: The Christmas Tree

 You know, and you're like,

-it's, I wasn't going for quite that kind of thing, but there was just this voice in my head of like, keep pushing on it.
-Right.
+it's, I wasn't going for quite that kind of thing, but there was just this voice in my head of like, keep pushing on it, right?
+And so it became that most vintage of things, a double album.
+Wow.

 Crazy thing to make.
-Eightfold.

 If I'm ever able to make it on vinyl, right?

-which is which is the goal, but at the moment, it's just going to be on CD, which is a nice, glossy, limited edition package that I made with a big poster and with a lyric booklet and all this kind of stuff.
+Which is, which is the goal, but at the moment, it's just going to be on CD, which is a nice glossy limited edition package that I made with a big poster and with a lyric booklet and all this kind of stuff.

 It's meant to be kind of a vintagey thing.
 You know, that's that's the idea of it.

+A physical object that you're physical media, baby.
 That's the whole point of it.
-Yeah.

-So now, uh, where can we get it?
 What can we do?
 How can we support it?
-We're going to play a little clip.
-Uh, because I think we can do that.
+We're going to play a little clip

+You know, we could talk to your company.
 You better not, you better not

 force us to take it down.

 I'm issuing a takedown.
-Love that's always issuing a takedown.

-Of course.
-That's not every, you know, that's not everything.
+that's not every, you know, that's not everything.

 Would you prefer it if we, for example, bought it digitally on Bandcamp?
 I certainly would.
-Bandcamp, my bandcamp,
+Bandcamp, my bandcamp, pankillerthepigeon.bandcamp.com is the place to go, I would say.

-pigeon.bandcamp.com is the place to go, I would say.
 And when, if you are lucky enough to

 be a Bandcamp regular,